Connect with others who understand.

 • Fainting spells

-Consult a primary care doctor or a cardiology specialist right away if you notice persistent symptoms of PAH.
-If a family history of PAH is suspected, additional testing may be recommended for your family members even if they don’t have any symptoms.
+Consult your primary care doctor or a cardiology specialist right away if you notice persistent symptoms of PAH.
+If you think you may have a family history of PAH, more testing may be recommended for your family members even if they don’t have any symptoms.

 Familial Pulmonary Arterial Hypertension Diagnosis

 To explore a diagnosis of PAH, a health care provider will start by looking at your symptoms and medical history.
-Several clinical tests are used to confirm a diagnosis, along with checking for a familial link.
+Doctors use different tests to confirm a diagnosis, and they also look into whether there’s a family history of the condition.

 Genetic Testing and Family History